Little Lulu and Her Little Friends

-Little Lulu and Her Little Friends (リトル・ルルとちっちゃい仲間, Ritoru Ruru to Chitchai Nakama) is a Japanese anime television series produced by Nippon Animation, based on Little Lulu comic by US cartoonist Marjorie Henderson Buell (Marge).
+Little Lulu and Her Little Friends (リトル・ルルとちっちゃい仲間, Ritoru Ruru to Chitchai Nakama) is a Japanese anime television series produced by Nippon Animation, based on the Little Lulu comic by American cartoonist Marjorie Henderson Buell (Marge).
 The series was animated and directed by Fumio Kurokawa.

 Plot

 The series follows the everyday adventures of Little Lulu, Tubby, and the rest of their friends.
 The most prominent themes derived from the comics include the boys vs. girls rivalry, Tubby's clubhouse, and mishaps with the troublemaking Westside Gang.